Course Title: Bachelor of Science (Honours) in Analytical Chemistry (Environmental Forensic and Pharmaceuitcal)

 My time at TU Dublin has allowed me to travel to seminars and universities abroad for work and further study in forensic sciences.

 On graduation you may continue to postgraduate study at TU Dublin or in other higher education institutions.
-The programme meets the requirements as an approved undergraduate degree for the Professional Master of Education (Post Primary)for those who want to teach chemistry and science in secondary schools.
+The course meets the requirements as an approved undergraduate degree for the Professional Master of Education (Post Primary)for those who want to teach chemistry and science in secondary schools.